 5 – 6 hours approx – is restricted to your group and can be customised to suit your requirements

-We will then travel by private car to Pevensey where we will begin our tour at the East Gate of the Roman walls that surround Pevensey Castle.
+Our 1066 tour will begin at the East Gate of the Roman walls that surround Pevensey Castle.

 I will begin our walk by explaining the geography of the area in 1066

 The scene below shows reclaimed marsh land stretching from Pevensey Bay to Pevensey Castle.
 The castle, just visible behind the tree-line, in the centre of the picture, marked the coast and harbour wall in 1066.